Radabaugh/Floxbot2/README.md

 ### Configuration

-You'll need to create a `config.json` file.
+You'll need to create a `config.json` file inside of the`app/config` folder.
 See the `config.json.example` file for how it should look.

 ## Run the Bot

-The bot can be run with the command `ruby floxBot.rb`.
+Navigate to the `app/` directory, and the bot can be run with the command `ruby floxBot.rb`.

 ## Commands